Nicaea: Byzantine period

 After the fall of Constantinople to the Fourth Crusade in 1204, and the establishment of the Latin Empire, Nicaea escaped Latin occupation and maintained an autonomous stance.
 From 1206 on, it became the base of Theodore Laskaris, who in 1208 was crowned emperor there and founded the Empire of Nicaea.
 The Patriarchate of Constantinople, exiled from Constantinople, also took up residence in the city until the recapture of Constantinople in 1261.
 Although Nicaea was soon abandoned as the primary residence of the Nicene emperors, who favoured Nymphaion and Magnesia on the Maeander, the period was a lively one in the city's history, with "frequent synods, embassies, and imperial weddings and funerals", while the influx of scholars from other parts of the Eastern Roman world made it a centre of learning as well.

 After the restoration of the Byzantine Empire in 1261, the city once again declined in importance.
 The neglect of the Asian frontier by Michael VIII Palaiologos provoked a major uprising in 1262, and in 1265, panic broke out when rumours circulated of an imminent Mongol attack.
 Emperor Andronikos II Palaiologos visited the city in 1290 and took care to restore its defences, but Byzantium proved unable to halt the rise of the nascent Ottoman emirate in the region.
 After Emperor Andronikos III Palaiologos and John Kantakouzenos were defeated at Pelekanon on 11 June 1329, the Byzantine government could no longer defend Nicaea.
 Nicaea finally surrendered to the Ottomans after a long siege 2 March 1331.
+After the fall of Nicaea, the scholar Nikephoros Gregoras remarked that:

+The barbarians settled on the shores of Bithynia without fear and imposed the heaviest taxes on the remaining small towns.
+They did not, for a short time, drive the people and towns to complete destruction, for they were able to pay them easily and quickly.
+However, they [Turks] did not cease to make frequent attacks and to enslave the majority of the poor ones both on sea and land.